MoyasiGinko/E-commerce-project/README.md

 ## ⚙️ Integration with Back-End

 This front-end project is designed to seamlessly integrate with its counterpart *back-end project*.
 The Back-end project provides the API endpoints and database for the front-end project.
+Please follow the instructions accordingly to successfully build the app and see the API documentations from the [Here's the Backend Server](https://github.com/MoyasiGinko/ecom-server).
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>